 I work in broadcast radio as a producer / control operator for 107.7 The Franchise (Sports Talk Radio) and for Newstalk 1520 KOKC both located in an area called the "Antenna Farm" in northern Oklahoma City.
 KOKC is a 50 Kw clear channel station, the station's originial / historic call was KOMA (1520 KHZ).
 If you are a MW DX'er, our signal routinely covers 29+ states and Canada, South America and much of the rest of the world, depending of course on conditions and solar activity.
 When conditions are right we can be heard in many parts of the world.
 If you hear KOKC, send us a reception report, we do QSL!

 Speaking of QSLs, I am a QSL collector and paper chaser.
 I do QSL and would appreciate an SASE but, it is never a requirement to receive my QSL.

 I am passionately interested in most all forms of radio communications, both analog and digital, I especially enjoy antenna experimentation and am currently learning about EME as well as studying for my Extra Class exam and working on improving my CW skills.
 I am an avid 6M and HF DXer.
 Just now starting with Contesting in earnest.like most anything else, I just have to make the time to do it!

 I am also an avid stamp collector and trader, l really enjoy receiving beautiful foreign stamps on return QSL's so, I always make it a habit to send out the latest and best of USA stamps when sending out my QSL's direct So, whatever you send in return, please know it will be appreciated and valued.
 If you want some USA stamps and want to trade for whatever you have, just let me know, I am always willing to trade and to share.

-At home, I use a wide variety of rigs including: two JRC JST 245's (my favorite rigs inspite of being some 15 years old), a Flex-3000 Sotware Defined Radio, a mint condition YAESU FT-1000D as well as a Flex-3000 Software Defined Radio.
-I also use a Icom IC-910H for uhf / vhf work.
+At home, I use a wide variety of rigs including: two JRC JST 245's (my favorite rigs inspite of being some 15 years old), a Flex-3000 Sotware Defined Radio, a mint condition YAESU FT-1000D and a newly aquired Yaesu FTdx-9000 Contest.